-During the the second Scourge Invasion of 2008, the rares dropped the pants for the new Blessed Undead Slaying sets with 100% drop rate.
-They could be easily taken down by a tank and DPS / healer if fought without adds.
-You had to be fast to tag them since they didn’t spawn all that often, especially at highly populated times.
+During the the second Scourge Invasion of 2008, rares dropped the pants for the Blessed Undead Slaying sets at 100% drop rate.
+They could be easily taken down by a tank and DPS / healer if fought without adds though you had to be fast to tag them since they didn’t spawn that often – especially at highly populated times.

-Numerous high-level zones were placed under attack by one or two flying necropoli.
-These zones could be located by purple skull markers on either continent map and only appeared in Eastern Plaguelands, Burning Steppes, Blasted Lands, Tanaris, Azshara and Winterspring.
+Numerous high-level zones were the target of these floating necropoli, easily located by purple skull markers on either continent map.
+As a result, they only appeared in Eastern Plaguelands, Burning Steppes, Blasted Lands, Tanaris, Azshara and Winterspring.

 Assaulting the Necropolis

 The necropoli were accompanied by Necrotic Shards, which could only be found near each of the flying citadels.
-These shards were always surrounded by a large number of undead who were non-elite, granting 5 Argent Dawn reputation until revered.
-They were also a consistent source of [Invader’s Scourgestones] if slain while having the [Argent Dawn Commission] equipped.
+These shards were always surrounded by a large number of undead non-elites, granting 5 Argent Dawn rep (until revered).
+They were also a consistent source of Invader’s Scourgestones if slain while having the Argent Dawn Commission equipped.

 Destroying all four Shadows of Doom would destroy the Necrotic Shard, healing nearby players for 10,000, grant them a powerful buff and stop new Scourge from spawning for a short time at that location.

-Today I took the opportunity to go back to Tanaris in my Blessed Regalia of Undead Cleansing set and re-enact the event.
-I can’t remember what I had as a weapon so I substituted my Scythe and veil for the occasion.
+Today, I took the opportunity to go back to Tanaris in my Blessed Regalia of Undead Cleansing and ‘re-enact’ the event.
+I can’t remember what I had as a weapon so I used my Scythe and veil for the occasion.

 Aside from the necropolis event, Scourge mobs would occasionally appear in Stormwind and Undercity.
 However, their spawns appeared to be random as the city NPCs would yell for help.
-The most common were Flameshockers, level 63 mobs which didn’t hit very hard but had a lot of health.
-The city NPCs were capable of killing the Flameshockers on their own, but if a player or group chose to tag them, they would receive 5 Argent Dawn rep (at Honoured).
+Flameshockers were level 63 mobs which didn’t hit very hard but had a lot of health.
+The city NPCs were capable of killing them on their own, but if a player or group chose to tag them, they would receive 5 Argent Dawn rep (at Honoured).
 Flameshockers could also drop Necrotic Runes.

 Pallid Horrors would periodically spawn as they attempted to reach the city leader.
 The leader would yell they were under attack but did not pose any real threat as they were able to defeat the creatures themselves.
 Once defeated, a dead Necrotic Shard would spawn.
 The shard provided a quest to talk to an NPC at Light’s Hope Chapel which could be picked up by any player, even if they didn’t tag the mobs themselves.